RazeBerry/Text2ICS/README.md

 # Natural Language Calendar Creator

-A PyQt6-based desktop application that lets you create calendar events using natural language.
-Simply describe your event(s) in plain English, and the app will generate and add them to your calendar automatically.
+A PyQt6-based desktop application that lets you create calendar events using natural language and photos!
+Simply describe your event(s) in plain English or drag & drop event photos/flyers, and the app will generate and add them to your calendar automatically.
 Supports creating multiple events in a single entry!

 ## Features

 - Natural language event creation
+- **Photo-to-Calendar Integration** - Drag & drop event flyers or photos to create events
-- **Multi-event processing** - Create multiple events in a single description
+- **Multi-event processing** - Create multiple events from text or images in a single description
 - Modern dark mode UI
 - Global keyboard shortcut (Ctrl+Shift+E)
 - Automatic calendar integration